dnmfarrell/jp/README.md

     }

 ### jp.keys
-Pop an object off the stack and push one value for each key
+Pop an object off the stack and push one value for each key.

     echo '{"name":"Lex Luthor", "email":"lex@example.com"}' | jp jp.keys
     "email"
     "name"

 ### jp.vals
-Pop an object/array off the stack and push one value for each member
+Pop an object/array off the stack and push one value for each item.

     echo '{"name":"Lex Luthor", "email":"lex@example.com"}' | jp jp.vals
     "lex@example.com"